kanet77/togglv8/README.md

 Also available on [DocumentUp](https://documentup.com/kanet77/togglv8)

-## Test Coverage

-Open `coverage/index.html` to see test coverage.

-As of 2015-12-10, coverage is "98.04% covered at 9.5 hits/line" according to [SimpleCov](https://rubygems.org/gems/simplecov).

-**Note:** Coverage is 91.2% when Pro account features are not tested.

 ## Acknowledgements

 - Thanks to [Koen Van der Auwera](https://github.com/atog) for the [Ruby Wrapper for Toggl API v6](https://github.com/atog/toggl)